Image Credit: JJSINA/Shutterstock.com

-SCC is believed to be nucleated at pitting damage sites and develops under the action of local tensile stresses as a highly branched network of fine cracks.
-At each crack tip the combined action of the tensile stress and specific ions in the corrosive media cause continual crack propagation with little evidence of local deformation.
+SCC is believed to be nucleated at pitting damage sites and develops under local tensile stresses as a highly branched network of fine cracks.
+At each crack tip, the combined action of the tensile stress and specific ions in the corrosive media cause continual crack propagation with little evidence of local deformation.

-Stress corrosion cracking presents an especially difficult problem, since not only is it highly localised but it can occur in environments that are merely mildly corrosive to the material.
-The damaging concentration of the harmful ions in that environment may be quite small and difficult to detect and, even in the absence of applied stress, residual stresses in a structure can often be of a sufficiently high level to cause SCC and failure in service.
+Stress corrosion cracking presents an especially difficult problem, since not only is it highly localized but it can occur in environments that are only mildly corrosive to the material.
+The damaging concentration of the harmful ions in that environment may be quite small and difficult to detect.
+Even in the absence of applied stress, residual stresses in a structure can often be of a sufficiently high level to cause SCC and failure in service.

-Below a threshold value of K1, called K1SCC, growth of a crack by SCC is not expected, but above this value the initial SCC growth rate increases with increasing K1, called stage 1 cracking, Figure 2.
+Below a threshold value of K1, called K1SCC, growth of a crack by SCC is not expected, but above this value, the initial SCC growth rate climbs with increasing K1, called stage 1 cracking, Figure 2.

 Figure 2.
 Growth rate of SCC cracks.